dilyn-corner/KISS-kde/README.md

 packages are built against `dbus` or `eudev` merely run `kiss-revdepends eudev`.
 If you see `xorg-server`, you're probably fine.

-4. You will need `gnugrep` to build `breeze-icons`.

 If you opt to use `elogind` (required for `sddm`), you will need the following:

-5. [cgroups](http://www.linuxfromscratch.org/blfs/view/svn/general/elogind.html).
+4. [cgroups](http://www.linuxfromscratch.org/blfs/view/svn/general/elogind.html).
 I leave it up to you to test your own kernel configs.

-6. You will require exactly `realpath` from `coreutils` to build `elogind`.
+5. You will require exactly `realpath` from `coreutils` to build `elogind`.

-`coreutils` and `gnugrep` are build time requirements, so you are free to remove them with no ill-effects afterwards.
+`coreutils` is a build time requirement, so you are free to remove it with no ill-effects afterwards.

 ## Getting Started